darkhelmet/verboselogging/posts/most-dangerous-programming-errors-5-1.md

 [diaspora](https://github.com/diaspora/diaspora) codebase when they first opened it up.
-You probably only generate links to the resources that the user owns, but if they throw some *curl-fu* your way, they can delete anything they want, even if they don’t own it.
+You probably only generate links to the resources that the user owns, but if they throw some *curl-fu* your way, they can delete anything they want, even if they don't own it.

 ### Ways around it

-You don’t want to fall into the mindset that users can only access the URLs you generate and display to them.[^1]
+You don't want to fall into the mindset that users can only access the URLs you generate and display to them.[^1]

 In the simple example, you should probably be doing something like: